Applied Part 3. Project Constitution: First Rules Referendum

 |---|---|

-The full track adds several amendments with different blast radii, a change_log record with parent_version, votes and decision_hash, and a project gate that checks the constitution before playbook execution.
-Consider it ready if the gate actually blocks invariant layer violation before execution, the referendum has quorum, Safety veto, and a deterministic tie-breaker rule, and the accepted amendment is traceable from incident context to diff.
+The full track adds several amendments with different blast radii, a change_log record with parent_version, votes, and decision_hash, and a project gate that checks the constitution before executing the playbook.
+Consider it ready if the gate actually blocks a violation of the immutable layer before execution, the referendum has a quorum, a Safety veto, and a deterministic tie-breaker, and the accepted amendment is traceable from incident context to diff.

 Practice